NREL/OPFLearn.jl/docs/src/quickstartguide.md

 ```

 !!! note
-	When creating datasets for networks with greater than around 50 buses, runtimes can be improved by reducing the initial sampling space through either the 'pd_max', 'pd_min', or 'pf_min' arguments.
-OPFLearn has been tested on networks up to 300 buses with 'pd_max' specified as 2 times the nominal load at each bus.
-For 'pglib_opf_case300_ieee' a dataset of 15,000 samples took approximately a day to create using 40 distributed processors on an HPC node.
+	When creating datasets for networks with greater than around 50 buses, runtimes can be improved by reducing the initial sampling space through either the `pd_max`, `pd_min`, or `pf_min` arguments.
+OPFLearn has been tested on networks up to 300 buses with `pd_max` specified as 2 times the nominal load at each bus.
+For the 'pglib\_opf\_case300\_ieee' test network a dataset of 20,000 samples took approximately a day to create using 40 distributed processors on an HPC node.

 ## Getting Results